How to Create Lesson Plans from YouTube Videos Using AI

 Maybe you found a video lecture, tutorial, discussion, song, documentary, presentation, or anything on YouTube and want your lesson plan to be based on it.
 You have multiple ways to do so.
 In this article, we will discuss three methods, ranked in order of effectiveness.

-1. Create lesson plan from YouTube video - using Monsha.AI
+1. Create lesson plan from YouTube video - using Monsha

 This is the easiest, quickest, and smartest way—and it’s free!
-Monsha for lesson planning is great because it reads external videos for you and handles the structuring of the lesson plans, so you don’t need to worry about writing prompts or anything else.
+Monsha for lesson planning is a game changer because it reads external videos for you and handles the structuring of the lesson plans, so you don’t have to worry about writing prompts or all the details.

 2. Once you’re in, you’ll see a list of resources to create.
 Choose Lesson Plan.

-3. On the lesson plan page, you can assign your plan to a course, unit, and lesson.
-This is optional, but we recommend it to keep things organized and make it easier to plan and maintain your entire course later.
-Again, this is optional at this point—you can always attach your resources to a course later if needed.
+3. You’ll be taken to the lesson plan creation page.
+Here, you can assign your lesson plan to a course, unit, and lesson.
+This step is optional, but we recommend doing it to keep your resources organized and make the most of Monsha’s ability to plan your entire course or subject into units and lessons.
+But feel free to skip it now—you can always attach or detach your resources from a course later.

 5. Paste the YouTube link.
 We suggest using a video with subtitles or closed captions (CC) to help our AI process it better.
 And make sure it’s a public video, not private or unlisted.